this-josh/markdown-cv/index.md

 *AS* EPQ research project "How environmentally friendly is civil aviation currently and how may it change in the future?”
 *A2*s in Physics, Geography, and Maths

-`2014 - 2019`
-__Liverpool John Moores University, Liverpool__

-*BEng (hons)* Electrical and Electronic, first-class

-During my degree I studied a wide range of modules giving me a rounded understand of electronics.
-Modules such as Engineering Mathematics and Signal Processing are obviously applicable to Data Science.
-While some of the modules that seem less applicable give me a key advantage in studying where data comes from, for example Digital and Analogue Electronics gave me an intricate understanding of how a sensor takes a reading and the limitations which can occur.

 ## Awards

 `2020` *Siemens* Doing what matters Finalist

 ## Occupation